gmankab/editor_shortcuts/readme.md

-There is small python scripts for running files and uploading it to github by hotkeys.
+There are small python scripts for running files and uploading it to github by hotkeys.

 ## Supported languages: